leugimkm/code2img/docs/source/index.rst

-.. carbonpy documentation master file, created by sphinx-quickstart on Wed Mar 23 01:35:52 2022.
+.. code2img documentation master file, created by sphinx-quickstart on Wed Mar 23 01:35:52 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to carbonpy's documentation!
+Welcome to code2img's documentation!
 ====================================

 .. toctree::